surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 ## VCF

 The Surge XT VCF presents all of the Surge XT filter types and subtypes in a single module.
-Using the preset menu at the top of the display you can choose the core model and using the preset meny at the bottom of the display can choose the sub-type.
-Each core model can vary substantially by subtype and we encourage you to not ignore it!
+There are preset menus at the top and bottomr of the display to select the core model and sub-type.
+The subtypes drastically alter the core models behaviors, we strongly encourage you to explore all the combinations.

 The module runs in polyphonic stereo with mix, pre- and post- gain, cutoff and resonance controls which all do exactly what you'd expect.